groupgets/purethermal1-uvc-capture/readme.md

 - View .HDF5 Recorded Raw Data in matplotlib format
 - Save .AVI Files of specific length
 - Save PNG Images
-- Generate TIFF Files for further processing in Matlab or GNU Octave
+- Generate TIFF Files for further processing in MATLAB or GNU Octave
 - View Temperatures at any pixel on the frame
 - Zoom in and analyze your data in depth
 - Executable files are included for Linux and Windows Machines!

+Screenshot of IR Data Viewer Software

 ![Alt text](/images/irDataViewerSelected.png?raw=true)

+Unfortunately, Perform FFC and changing Gain Modes still is a feature I have not been able to add.
+If anyone wants to help me add these features, please reach out to me or take it on yourself.

-Special thanks to the developers of GetThermal and the Flir Community Forum.
+Special thanks to the developers of GetThermal and the Flir Community Forum who helped me achieve my goals in this project.

 ## REVISION CHANGES